or cuckservative or #cuckservative [kuhk]

 Cuck is shortened from cuckold, a term that has been used to belittle the “husband of an unfaithful wife” since the 1200s.
 The word cuckold derives from a French word for the cuckoo bird.
-Just as the female cuckoo lays eggs in other birds’ nests, a cuckold’s wife, as it’s said, sleeps in another man’s bed.
+Just as the female cuckoo lays eggs in other birds’ nests, a cuckold’s wife sleeps in another man’s bed.

 In online message boards like 4chan over the 2010s, cuck slang developed racist and misogynistic undertones.
-Cuck porn, for instance, describes a genre of pornography featuring white husbands watching their wives have intercourse with black men.
-Among others, the implication is that such a husband is so weak he can’t do anything to stop her and so submissive he even observes the act.
-As linguist Mark Liberman explained on Language Log, cuck “was extended figuratively on 4chan to reference ‘relinquished manliness’ and more abstractly ‘selling out, abandoning principles.’”
+Cuck porn describes a genre of pornography featuring white husbands watching their wives have sex with black men.
+The implication?
+This guy is so weak he can’t do anything to stop her and so submissive he even observes the act.

 Who uses cuck?

-Cuck also maintains currency online to ridicule men perceived as unmanly.
-On social media, women users have appropriated the hashtag “#cuck” in various expressions of dominance over their male significant others.
-A notable example of this usage is against the boyfriend of Zoe Quinn (a video game developer and artist), who suffered extreme harassment during the 2014 Gamergate controversy.
+Cuck also maintains its meaning (online) as unmanly.
+On social media, women users post the hashtag “#cuck” in various expressions of dominance over their male significant others.
+A notable example of this usage is against the boyfriend of Zoe Quinn (a video game developer and artist), who was brutally harrassed during the 2014 Gamergate controversy.
 He was called beta cuck over his allegations that Quinn cheated on him.

-Cuck can also be used against "sell outs" or people who seemingly abandon their principles.
-Comedian Louis C.K. is a notable example here, in that he was labeled as a cuck after he expressed resentment of progressive views in his standup.
+Cuck can also be used against sell outs (or people who seemingly abandon their principles).
+Comedian Louis C.K. was labeled as a cuck after he expressed resentment about progressive views in his standup.